wordpressecommerce/woocommerce-add-to-cart-metrics/README.md

 # WooCommerce Add to Cart Metrics

-Record add-to-cart metrics in a custom DB table when WooCommerce is active.
+Track add-to-cart metrics in a custom DB table when WooCommerce is active.

 ## Description